kcp-dev/enhancements/keps/core/0006-ephemeral-resources.md

 and the apiexport virtual workspace already serves `TokenReview` as a built-in (`pkg/virtual/apiexport/schemas/builtin/builtin.go`), with the response produced by delegated authentication rather than storage.
 Both establish that non-persisted resources fit kcp's model.
-What is missing is a way for a *provider* to declare one.
+What is missing is a way for a *provider* to declare one, and a place to declare it: `ResourceSchemaStorage` in v1alpha2 already enumerates how a resource is served, with `crd` and `virtual` variants.

 ### Goals

-1. Allow an `APIResourceSchema` to declare a resource as ephemeral: served, discoverable, RBAC-governed, never written to etcd.
+1. Allow an `APIExport` to declare a resource it exposes as ephemeral: served, discoverable, RBAC-governed, never written to etcd.
 2. Define a webhook contract by which kcp obtains the response object, modelled on the existing admission and conversion webhook contracts.
 3. Work identically for consumers via `APIBinding` and for providers via the apiexport